 Additional options can be found on in the official Slurm documentation.

 Resource Limit Enforcement

-Slurm uses the linux cgroup feature to enforce limits on cpus, gpus, and memory.
+Slurm uses the linux cgroup feature to enforce limits on CPUs, GPUs, and memory.
 Jobs are only permitted to run on a node if they have a valid allocation, and only within the limits specified by that limitation.
-Thus, if you request a sincle core from slurm (the default) and start a job that runs 20 parallel threads, those threads will be packed into a single cpu, and run very slowly.
-Similarly, if you do not explicitly request memory, your job will be granted a fairly modest default per cpu, and if your job attempts to exceed that amount, it will be killed.
+Thus, if you request a single core from slurm (the default) and start a job that runs 20 parallel threads, those threads will be packed into a single CPU, and run very slowly.
+Similarly, if you do not explicitly request memory, your job will be granted a fairly modest default per CPU, and if your job attempts to exceed that amount, it will be killed.

 Requesting Cores and Nodes

 Slurm is very explicit in how one requests cores and nodes.
 While extremely powerful, the three flags,

 --cpus-per-task can be a bit confusing at first.
 We attempt to disambiguate them below.

 The term "task" in this context can be thought of as a "process".
 Therefore, a multi-process program (e.g. MPI) is comprised of multiple tasks.
 And a multi-threaded program is comprised of a single task, which can in turn use multiple CPUs.
 In Slurm, tasks are requested with the

 --ntasks flag.
 CPUs, for the multithreaded programs, are requested with the